Rates, discounts and monetary transactions

 50

-If you do not have with you when you visit the office, or if you do not have the same identification document with you, of which you previously uploaded a copy to your My Notary File and as included in the draft deed(s) provided to you, this will lead to a delay and will require additional actions from our office, which we will then have to charge to you.
+If you do not have any or not the same proof of identity with you when you visit the office, a copy of which you have previously uploaded in your My Notary file and as included by us in the draft deed(s) provided to you, this will lead to delays and require additional actions from our office that we will have to pass on to you in that case.
 Person concerned

 50